MFA FINL INC/SH Declares Quarterly Dividend of $0.05 (NYSE:MFA)

 MFA FINL INC/SH (NYSE:MFA) announced a quarterly dividend on Friday, August 7th, Wall Street Journal reports.
-Stockholders of record on Wednesday, September 30th will be given a dividend of 0.05 per share by the real estate investment trust on Friday, October 30th.
+Stockholders of record on Wednesday, September 30th will be paid a dividend of 0.05 per share by the real estate investment trust on Friday, October 30th.
 This represents a $0.20 annualized dividend and a dividend yield of 7.52%.
-The ex-dividend date of this dividend is Tuesday, September 29th.
+The ex-dividend date is Tuesday, September 29th.

-MFA FINL INC/SH has a payout ratio of -11.7% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Analysts expect MFA FINL INC/SH to earn $0.25 per share next year, which means the company should continue to be able to cover its $0.20 annual dividend with an expected future payout ratio of 80.0%.
+MFA FINL INC/SH has a dividend payout ratio of -11.7% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Equities analysts expect MFA FINL INC/SH to earn $0.25 per share next year, which means the company should continue to be able to cover its $0.20 annual dividend with an expected future payout ratio of 80.0%.

-In related news, VP Bryan Wulfsohn acquired 37,500 shares of the firm’s stock in a transaction that occurred on Friday, August 7th.
-The shares were acquired at an average price of $2.69 per share, with a total value of $100,875.00.
-Following the completion of the purchase, the vice president now directly owns 171,353 shares in the company, valued at $460,939.57.
-The purchase was disclosed in a document filed with the SEC, which is available through this link.
-0.78% of the stock is owned by company insiders.
+In related news, VP Bryan Wulfsohn purchased 37,500 shares of the business’s stock in a transaction dated Friday, August 7th.
+The stock was acquired at an average price of $2.69 per share, for a total transaction of $100,875.00.
+Following the completion of the purchase, the vice president now directly owns 171,353 shares of the company’s stock, valued at $460,939.57.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
+0.78% of the stock is owned by corporate insiders.

 MFA FINL INC/SH Company Profile